CW-Logothetis/dm-client/README.md

 ## BUGS <a name="bugs"></a>

 - Paginated table does not update on form submit.
-Cannot find a way to pass updated form state to the table component.
+I cannot find a way to pass updated form state to the table component.
 - The react-tags component has not been updated in line with newer React versions, which may or may not be causing issues when prop changes.
 It needs swapping for a new package and comparing.